timescale/docs/timescaledb/tutorials/nyc-taxi-cab/index.md

     Cloud service, and load data into your database using psql.
 1. [Querying your dataset][query-nyc]: Analyze a dataset containing NYC taxi trip data using TimescaleDB and PostgreSQL.
-1. [Monitoring your IoT devices][monitor-nyc]: Use TimescaleDB with the PostGIS extension to query geospatial data.
+1. [Advanced queries][advanced-nyc]: Use TimescaleDB with the PostGIS extension to query geospatial data.

 ## About querying data with TimescaleDB